| Mount

 Centrum.
 Lambson is in his second year coaching the Patriots but

 has been a player or fan of the school his whole life.
+"There's

 always been a Lambson coaching this team," Lambson said.
 The